kahboom/dev-notes/topics/react-testing.md

 - From easiest to most difficult to write: snapshot, unit, integration, E2E
 - From least to most important*: snapshot, unit, integration, E2E

-_* where the level of importance is directly proportional to the confidence you have that your tests are reflective of your app working as intended_
+_* where the level of importance is directly proportional to the confidence you have that your tests are reflective of your app working as intended; please see pyramid below_

 ## Testing Pyramid